 Sometimes you might create named ranges after you've already built formulas.
 In that case, Excel will not automatically update the formulas to use the named ranges.
-However, there is a way to apply named ranges to formulas.
+However, there are a couple of ways you can apply named ranges to formulas that already exist.

 Let's take a look.

 Now lets say you want to convert these formulas to use a named range.
 First, I'll name cell C3 "hourly_rate" using the name box.
-Just type the name and press return.
-You can test a range by using drop down to select the range.
+Just type the name and press Return.
+You can test a range by using the drop-down to select the range.

-Let's look at another example with more than one named range.
+Let's look at one more example.
 Here we have a list of properties for sale.
-We also have named range for the table called properties, and a named range for the price called "prices."
+We also have a named range for the table called "properties," and a named range for the price called "prices."
 If we check the summary formulas, we can see that they aren't using these named ranges.

 The Excel ROW function returns the row number for a reference.
 For example, ROW(C5) returns 5, since C5 is the fifth row in the spreadsheet.
 When no reference is provided, ROW returns the row number of the cell which contains the formula.